What to do if your phone is not charging

-Even if there is no obvious physical damage to the cable or the plug, try using a different cable and plug to eliminate this as the problem.
-To make sure that your cable / plug works, try charging a different phone to see if it works or not.
+Even if there is no obvious physical damage to the cable or the plug, try using a combination of different cables and plugs to eliminate these as a potential problem.
+To make sure that your cable / plug works, you can also try using it to charge a different device.

-One of the most common causes of charging problems is if the charging port is clogged with dirt, dust or debris.
+One of the most common causes of charging problems is the charging port becoming clogged with dirt, dust, or debris.
 Dirt or lint can build up inside the charging port and prevent the charging cable from engaging properly with the charging contacts inside the port.
 This can stop your phone from charging properly or prevent it charging at all.

 Your device will not charge if it detects water or moisture in the USB port.
 This is a security measure to protect the device from damage and corrosion.
 If your device has detected water in the charging port, it will sometimes display a waterdrop icon on the screen above the charging port.
 If you see the waterdrop icon, make sure that your device is turned off while it dries.